Biomedical Engineering

 The sequence MA 1033 Theoretical Calculus III and MA 1034 Theoretical Calculus IV is an alternative to the MA 1023, MA 1024 sequence in A and B terms.
 The sequence is designed to give a deeper and more mathematically rigorous presentation of the relevant calculus topics.
 If you really enjoy math and have credit for Calculus I and II already, you should consider this sequence instead of the MA 1023-MA 1024 sequence.

-Your third course should be a GPS or Humanities and Arts course.
+Your third course should be a GPS, Humanities and Arts, or Social Science course.
 More information about these courses is available below:

 Please note: For biomedical engineering majors, GPS courses with CH or BB credit can be used to fulfill the supplemental science distribution requirements.
 GPS courses with HU or SS credit will count toward those requirements.
 All other GPS credit will count toward free electives.

-Additional note: Any student wishing to pursue a Biomedical Engineering major pursing a Pre-Health course of study should contact the BME Pre-Health Advisor BEFORE registering for this course sequence.
+Additional note: Any student wishing to pursue a Biomedical Engineering major pursing a Pre-Health course of study should contact the BME Pre-Health Advisor BEFORE registering for GPS.

 Every student at WPI must complete the Humanities and Arts (HUA) Requirement.
 This consists of 6 courses in HUA subjects.
 The subjects available for HUA are: